breadthe/folio/ROADMAP.md

 #### Layout
 - Pin the title/hero/menu/toolbar to the top of each page
+- Switch from Bulma to Vuetify while preserving TailwindCSS
 - (NICE TO HAVE) Collapse left nav down to icons only.
 Put an arrow "<<" button pinned to the bottom of the nav that collapses/expands the menu.
 - (IF ABOVE) Tooltips for icons in collapsed nav
-- (v0.0.16) Pin left nav and let content area scroll independently
+- ~~(v0.0.16) Pin left nav and let content area scroll independently~~
 - ~~(v0.0.12) Improve layout for Watchlist coin cards~~
 - ~~(v0.0.13) Move socket status to bottom of left-side menu~~